-There are two regional, public parks located within the Summit-Waller Community: 1) Swan Creek Park, and 2) Orangegate Park.
-There are also several small neighborhood parks located within the community, such as Lidford Playfield.
+There are two regional, public parks located within the Summit-Waller Community: Swan Creek Park [Map], and Orangegate Park [Map].
+There are also several small neighborhood parks located within the community, such as Lidford Playfield [Map].

 Purpose of Swan Creek Park: The majority of Swan Creek Park is owned by Metro Parks of Tacoma with the remaining wildlife area owned by Pierce County, the City of Tacoma, and the Port of Tacoma as an environmental mitigation area.
 The use of Swan Creek Park is governed by a Master Plan administered by Metro Parks and requires Swan Creek Park to be used for passive recreational activities.
 Public use of the canyon area is limited to hiking and outdoor classroom activities.
 The upland area is devoted primarily to hiking, biking, wheel chair activities, a large dog run, and a community garden.
-For a comprehensive review of Swan Creek Park visit Metro Parks website at https://www.metroparkstacoma.org/place/swan-creek-park.
+For more information about Swan Creek Park visit the Metro Parks website at https://www.metroparkstacoma.org/place/swan-creek-park.

-History of Orange-gate Park: Orange-gate Park is called Orange-gate because it was traditionally entered through an orange gate when it was owned by the State Department of Natural Resources.
+History of Orangegate Park: Orangegate Park is called Orangegate because it was traditionally entered through an orange gate when it was owned by the State Department of Natural Resources(DNR).
 During the 1980’s, the DNR declared the 160 acre area surplus and offered it for sale.
 The property was soon proposed to become a 160 acre trailer court.
 The Summit-Waller Community strongly opposed this proposal and set out to insure that the property would remain in public ownership.
 During that time, SWCA members Larry Volland, Dennis Young, Dan Haire, and others met with officials from DNR and Pierce County.
 Ultimately, Pierce County was able to purchase the 160 acres for approximately one million dollars which was a bargain even in that day.